 Date Updated: March 27, 2019

-What are Meditation Cushions and Meditation Pillows?
+What are Yoga Meditation Cushions?

-Meditation cushions (also called meditation pillows or a meditation seat) are props that are specifically designed to provide comfort and support while you meditate.
+Meditation cushions (also called yoga meditation pillows or a meditation seat) are props that are specifically designed to provide comfort and support while you meditate.

 They help keep your knees higher than your hips which takes the pressure off and allows you to sit for a long period of time.

 The meditation cushion will make sure you are not distracted by any tension or agitation and are able to focus on your breathing and stillness during meditation.

 Cushions come in many shapes, sizes, and filling types.

 For any questions, please feel free to send us a message.